-- Your team will not have more than 8 pitchers and 16 position players appear in a single game.
+- Your team will not have more than 10 pitchers and 16 position players appear in a single game.

-- Once again, if you are in a Scoresheet National League that is drafting by sending lists to us, you can draft any player that is on the 2013 Scoresheet NL player lists, even if they have been traded to the AL. Any player that is on our 2013 AL list will not be eligible for you to draft for the entire 2013 season.
-(If you are unsure if a player is on our AL list you can/should still list him - we will just skip over him if he is not eligible for drafting.
+- If you are in a Scoresheet National League that is drafting by sending lists to the Scoresheet office, you can draft any player that is on the current Scoresheet Player List for your league, even if they have been traded to the other league.
+For owners in National Leagues, any player that is on the current AL list will not be eligible for you to draft for the entire season.
+If you are unsure if a player is on the AL list, you can still list him - he will be ignored if he is not eligible for drafting.

 - There are often many players that have not signed with a major league team as of the date player lists are finalized (late January each year), and so they are not on either list.
 You are allowed to draft such a player only after he is under contract to (or drafted by) an NL team or an NL-owned minor league team.
 If you list such a player, you must submit his full name, current team affiliation, and position to the Scoresheet office for him to be added to our draft-eligible player lists.
 For players still not signed with a team by early February we will add them on February 7th to the league list that they ended the previous MLB season in.

 - Once games are played they are final.

 - 12-team leagues are split into three team divisions.
 At the end of the regular season, the three division winners, along with one wild card will make the playoffs.
 Of the four playoff teams, the division winner with the best record plays the team with the worst record.